Strata Delivers First Pilatus PC-24 Flap Track Fairings Shipset - UrduPoint

 The PC-24, Pilatus’ new class of bespoke business jet, is specifically engineered to take-off and land from unpaved runways.
 With its incredible short-field performance, the PC-24 brings unparalleled access to traditionally inaccessible-by-air locations.

-Strata has consistently been at the forefront of supporting and providing career growth opportunities for UAE nationals, with Emirati employees making up more than half of Strata’s workforce, and of which nearly 90 percent per cent are women.
-Aseel Abdulla bin Kuwair, Transfer Program Lead for Pilatus programme, is an example of how nationals are leading in the aerospace industry; having joined Strata back in September 2010, Aseel was assigned to manage the Pilatus programme as soon as the agreement was signed.
+Strata has consistently been at the forefront of supporting and providing career growth opportunities for UAE nationals, with Emirati employees making up more than half of Strata’s workforce, and of which nearly 90% percent are women.
+Aseel Abdulla Bin Kuwair, Transfer Program Lead for Pilatus programme, is an example of how nationals are leading in the aerospace industry; having joined Strata back in September 2010, Aseel was assigned to manage the Pilatus programme as soon as the agreement was signed.
 Now, he manages the integrated production line between Strata and Pilatus.

 Fatima Mohammed Al Qahtani, Business Performance Officer, is another example of how women are empowered in the manufacturing industry.
 Fatima handles the project scheduling, delivery of tools, production and performance of the programme.